We Had Snacks With the Insect Munchers at Entosense

 Spiders and water bugs are main courses at one Lewiston company.
-Food editor Joe Ricchio pays a visit and swallows his fears.
+We swallowed our fears for a taste test.

 By Joe Ricchio

 Photographs by Michael D. Wilson From our November 2018 issue

 In Maine, we eat bugs all the time.
 Or lobsters, rather, which we call bugs, even if most folks would rather not think of them that way.
 But lobsters are arthropods, along with ants, grasshoppers, tarantulas, and the like, and those bugs are just as edible.
 Are they as delicious?
 At Entosense, a Lewiston-based company, terrestrial crawlers get sun-dried, salted, pulverized, spiced, chocolate-covered, and sold across the country.
 Since starting up in 2015, brother–sister owners Bill and Susan Broadbent have sourced from insect farms around the world.
 They recently moved from a 600-square-foot barn to a 5,000-square-foot mill space, planning to raise a million crickets a year on site.
 I met up with the siblings in their new facility for a tasting, my only request that we skip the fancy flavored options in order to experience the unvarnished essence of the bugs.
 Susan brought tequila, figuring I’d need a stiff palate cleanser.
 “You’re going to earn your bug-eating certificate today,” she quipped.
 “You’ll have tried more than most people in the entire country.”

 Application: Bartenders — nay, mixologists — use them as garnishes in smoky mezcal cocktails.